GStreamer/gstreamer/markdown/design/latency.md

     event.

-A use case where the latency in a pipeline can change could be a network element that observes an increased inter packet arrival jitter or excessive packet loss and decides to increase its internal buffering (and thus the latency).
+A use case where the latency in a pipeline can change could be a network element that observes an increased inter-packet arrival jitter or excessive packet loss and decides to increase its internal buffering (and thus the latency).
 The element must post a LATENCY message and perform the additional latency adjustments when it receives the LATENCY event from the downstream peer element.

-In a similar way can the latency be decreased when network conditions are improving again.
+In a similar way, the latency can be decreased when network conditions improve.

-Latency adjustments will introduce glitches in playback in the sinks and must only be performed in special conditions.
+Latency adjustments will introduce playback glitches in the sinks and must only be performed in special conditions.